Kreeblah/bdaudiodump/README.md

 ```
 Usage:
 bdaudiodump [arguments]
+--makemkvcon-disc-id
+    Type: Integer
---makemkvcon-disc-id           Required if not using an MKV source path.
-The
+    Required if not using an MKV source path.
+The disc ID
-                               disc ID (for the disc: identifier) to pass
+    for the disc: identifier) to pass to makemkvcon.
-                               to makemkvcon
+--output-directory
+    Type: String

---output-directory             Required.
-The directory to store output in
+    Required.
+The directory to store output in.
+FLAC files will be created

---volume-title                 The title of the Blu-Ray volume.
-If provided,
-                               this skips the analysis phase, to avoid errors
-                               with some drives.
+    in a directory named for the disc.
+Also, the directory will be used
+    for temporary files created as part of the process.
+--volume-key-sha1
+    Type: String
+    Skip detection of the SHA1 sum of /AACS/Unit_Key_RO.inf on the disc,
+    and use the specified SHA1 sum instead.
+--replace-spaces-with-underscores
+    Type: Boolean
+    Replace spaces in directory names and FLAC file names with underscores.
+    Defaults to false.
+--mkv-source-path
+    Type: String

---mkv-source-path              Path to pre-extracted MKVs, if MakeMKV has
-                               already been used to rip them from the disc
+    Path to pre-extracted MKVs, if MakeMKV has already been used to rip
+    them from the disc.
+Minimum segment length of 0 should be used for
+    pre-extractd MKV files.
+--copy-disc-before-mkv-extraction
+    Type: Boolean
+    Some discs cause frequent seeks during MKV extraction, causing extraction
+    to fail.
+This works around that by copying the disc contents and key
+    information prior to MKV extraction.
+Defaults to true.
+--config-path
+    Type: String

---config-path                  An explicit path to a disc configuration JSON
+    An explicit path to a disc configuration JSON file.
+If not specified,
-                               file.
-If not specified, it defaults to:
+    it defaults to: ~/.config/bdaudiodump_config.json
-                               ~/.config/bdaudiodump_config.json
+--disc-base-path
+    Type: String

---cover-art-base-path          The path to a mounted Blu-Ray disc with a known
+    The path to a mounted Blu-Ray disc, used for disc identification and
-                               cover art location.
-Cannot be used with
+    known cover art locations.
+This overrides detected path locations.
 --cover-art-full-path
+    Type: String

---cover-art-full-path          An explicit path to a cover art file.
-Cannot
+    An explicit path to a cover art file.
+Overrides art locations
-                               be used with --cover-art-base-path
+    derived from the disc path.
 ```

 So, to dump a disc that shows up with `makemkvcon` as disc 0, you could do the following:

-`bdaudiodump --makemkvcon-disc-id 0 --output-directory /Users/myuser/myblurayoutput`
+`bdaudiodump --makemkvcon-disc-id=0 --output-directory=/Users/myuser/myblurayoutput`

-By default, this will not include cover art.
-If the disc has cover art in a known location (in the JSON configuration file) that you'd like to use, you can use the `--cover-art-base-path` parameter to point to the root of the mounted Blu-Ray disc:
+By default, this will use the cover art specified in the disc config, relative to the base path of the disc.
+If you have other cover art that you'd like to use, you can use the `--cover-art-full-path` parameter to point directly to the name of the file you'd like to use:

-`bdaudiodump --makemkvcon-disc-id 0 --output-directory /Users/myuser/myblurayoutput --cover-art-base-path /Volumes/MY_BLURAY_DISC`

-On the other hand, if you have cover art at a different location you'd like to use, you can use `--cover-art-full-path` to refer to the exact file:

-`bdaudiodump --makemkvcon-disc-id 0 --output-directory /Users/myuser/myblurayoutput --cover-art-full-path /Users/myuser/Documents/BluRayCover.png`
+`bdaudiodump --makemkvcon-disc-id 0 --output-directory=/Users/myuser/myblurayoutput --cover-art-full-path /Users/myuser/Documents/BluRayCover.png`

-If you've already used MakeMKV to dump all of the MKV files (specifically, if you've created them the same way that `makemkvcon` creates them using the `all` option), you can skip the dumping process by pointing `bdaudiodump` to the directory where they're located:
+If you've already used MakeMKV to dump all of the MKV files (specifically, if you've created them the same way that `makemkvcon` creates them using the `all` option), you can skip the dumping process by pointing `bdaudiodump` to the directory where they're located.
+This also requires specifying the SHA1 hash of `/AACS/Unit_Key_RO.inf` (used to uniquely identify a Blu-Ray disc):

-`bdaudiodump --mkv-source-path /Users/myuser/Movies/MY_BLURAY_MOVIE --output-directory /Users/myuser/myblurayoutput --cover-art-base-path /Volumes/MY_BLURAY_DISC`
+`bdaudiodump --mkv-source-path /Users/myuser/Movies/MY_BLURAY_MOVIE --volume-key-sha1=0123456789abcdef0123456789abcdef01234567 --output-directory /Users/myuser/myblurayoutput --cover-art-base-path /Volumes/MY_BLURAY_DISC`

 ## Building